DecodedCo/express-auth0-simple/README.md

 var decodedAuth = require('decoded-express-auth'); // Import the middleware library

 // inititalise decodedAuth
-decodedAuth.init(
-  app, // Pass in your express app instance here
+decodedAuth.init(app); // Pass in your express app instance here
-  {
-    failureRedirect: '/failed' // Pass in any other config options here, these are explained below }
-);
 ```

 Use the `requiresLogin` middleware provided by this app whenever you have one or more URL routes you want to be protected behind Auth0 authentication.
 Attempting to access any of the routes using this middleware will redirect the user to Auth0 to login first before allowing them to continue: